-The old parties are wasting the resources boom and failing to plan for the future as the record mining investment winds down.
+The old parties wasted the mining boom and have failed to plan for the future as resource investment winds down.
 Adam and the Greens have a plan to drive innovation, roll out the NBN and tackle job security.

 Our future lies with our minds, not our mines.
-The old parties are wasting the resources boom and failing to plan for the future as the record mining investment winds down.
+The old parties wasted the resources boom and failed to plan for the future as mining investment winds down.
 Manufacturing in Australia has been under increasing pressure.
 Meanwhile, the industries that will sustain us in the future – research, healthcare, education, clean energy – are regularly attacked by the old parties.
+Melbourne is home to world-leading health and medical research.
+However, governments routinely threaten funding cuts to this vital area of society and the economy.

 Instead of spending the current $12 billion that subsidises the fossil fuel industries of the past, the Greens will use these dollars to back the jobs growth areas of the future.
 Innovation through research and development is critical for promoting new industries and jobs as well as supporting current employment.